solids4foam/pythonpal4foam/README.md

 ### What is this? ###

-This section contains OpenFOAM code and tutorials that show how to use Python interpreters to interact with OpenFOAM via pythonPal. pythonPal offers Python support and interoperability between the C++/Python data based on the pybind11 library [1].
+This repository contains OpenFOAM code and tutorials that show how to use Python interpreters to interact with OpenFOAM via pythonPal. pythonPal offers Python support and interoperability between the C++/Python data based on the pybind11 library [1].
 The code in this repository is based on OpenFOAM-9, however, as noted below, the procedures are expected to compile with similar versions and forks of OpenFOAM.

-### [Manual approach] How do I get set up? ###
+### How do I get set up? ###

 In addition to an installation of OpenFOAM-9, a Python installation is required.
 The following libraries are required to run the tutorials: